medhatdawoud/react-change-highlight/README.md

 # react-change-highlight

-basically you need to wrap the components you want to highligh on change inside `HighlightChange` element then pass refs array which are list of the references for the contents that you want to highlight and that's it
+Basically you need to wrap the components you want to highligh on change inside `HighlightChange` element then add `ref` attribute to each child in this component to be used to be highlighted.

+still in the development phase